 3.3 This policy will apply to those applying to study at CIT, and those already enrolled in a CIT program, where there are reasonable grounds to suspect a history of or propensity for violent or unreasonable behaviour.
-Behaviour, which occurs on CIT campuses, is covered in the Unsatisfactory Student Behaviour Policy, however, this may involve the risk assessment process/procedures as outlined in this policy.
+Behaviour, which occurs on CIT campuses, is covered in the Student Conduct Policy, however, this may involve the risk assessment process/procedures as outlined in this policy.

 3.5 All reasonable opportunities to accommodate a student with a verified history of violent and/or unreasonable behaviour or serious concerns for potential violent/unreasonable behaviour will be explored by the CIT Behavioural Risk Team.
 Strategies to manage the risk will be considered and implemented as necessary.
 Only in extreme circumstances (where the risk of potential physical or psychological harm is considered high), will a recommendation be made to exclude a person from enrolment or continued study.

 All terminology used in this policy is consistent with definitions in the CIT Definitions of Terms.

 For more information about this policy, contact the Senior Manager, Student Support.

 Contact CIT Student Services on (02) 6207 3188 or email email@example.com.